eXascaleInfolab/OpenCrowd/README.md

 ``` bash
 $ pip3 install pandas keras sklearn tensorflow
 ```
-To be able to run the script in the scripts folder, you need to grant the file execution permissions
+To run the example script provided (in the scripts folder), you need to grant the file execution permissions

 ``` bash
 $ chmod u+x simple_example.sh